Archduke John of Austria: Biography

-John was born in Florence, the thirteenth child of the Habsburg Grand-duke Leopold I of Tuscany (Archduke of Austria and later Emperor) and Maria Louisa of Spain.
+John was born in Florence, the thirteenth child of the Habsburg Grand Duke Leopold I of Tuscany (Archduke of Austria and later Emperor) and Maria Louisa of Spain.
 He was baptized with the name of John Baptist Joseph Fabian Sebastian, after the patron saint of the Tuscan capital.
 In 1790, Leopold succeeded his brother Joseph II as the Holy Roman Emperor and his family moved from the Grand Duchy of Tuscany to the Imperial court in Vienna.
 Only two years later, John's elder brother Francis II ascended the Imperial throne.

 John's native language was Italian, though he learned to speak French and German fluently.
 Educated by the Swiss historian Johannes von Müller, he developed wide-ranging skills and interests, especially in the history and geography of the Alpine countries.

 Military service

 During the Napoleonic Wars, John was given command of the Austrian army in September 1800, despite his personal reluctance to assume the position.
+John was only 18 at the time.
 He showed personal bravery in the War of the Second Coalition, but his troops were crushed at the Battle of Hohenlinden on 3 December.
 Demoralized by defeat, the army nearly disintegrated in the subsequent retreat, which was only stopped by an armistice arranged on 22 December.
 After the Peace of Lunéville in 1801, Archduke John was made General Director of the Engineering and Fortification Service, and later commander of the Theresian Military Academy in Wiener Neustadt.

 In the War of the Third Coalition, John again fought the French and Bavarian forces.
 From 1805 he directed an able defence of several Tyrolean passes against the French and was awarded the Commander Cross of the Military Order of Maria Theresa.
 However, according to the Peace of Pressburg, Austria had to cede Tyrol and Vorarlberg to Bavaria.
 John remained obliged to Tyrol and maintained friendly contact with Baron Joseph Hormayr who forged a resistance movement against the Bavarian occupation.
 In 1808, John pressed for the creation of Tyrolean Landwehr forces based on the success of the Prussian Landwehr, which played a vital role in the Tyrolean Rebellion led by Andreas Hofer.